CynicDog/infra-tech-notes/README.md

   -A KUBE-SVC-TCOU7JCQXEZGVUNU -m comment --comment "kube-system/kube-dns:dns -> 10.244.0.4:53" -j KUBE-SEP-WXWGHGKZOCNYRYI7
   ```
   > [1] In the command, the `-j` option directs any access to the rule `KUBE-SEP-IT2ZTR26TO4XFPTO` to jump to the `KUBE-MARK-MASQ` rule.
+  >
+  > When a request is made to a service, kube-proxy relies on these rules to determine where to forward the traffic.
+It uses the rules to:
+  >
+  > 1. Identify the service (via the KUBE-SVC rules).
+  > 2. Determine the available endpoints (via the KUBE-SEP rules) for that service.
+  > 3. Route the traffic to one of the pod endpoints, using the DNAT rules for destination address translation.

 </details>